Guy Raz: Career

-2012–present: Podcast host and professor

-2013–2019: TED Radio Hour

-Beginning in 2013, Raz was the host and editorial director of the TED Radio Hour, a co-production of NPR and TED that takes listeners on a journey through the world of ideas.
 It is one of the most-downloaded podcasts in the United States.
 Raz announced he was stepping down from hosting the podcast at the end of 2019.

 2016–present: How I Built This

 In September 2016, Raz started hosting a new podcast on NPR, called How I Built This about entrepreneurship.
 In 2017, it became one of the 20 most-downloaded podcasts in the United States.

-2017–present: Wow in the World
+The first episode featured the founder of Spanx, Sara Blakely.
+He is the founder of the associated production company, Built-It Productions.
+Wondery began licensing How I Built This in 2022.

 In May 2017, Raz created NPR's first-ever children's program.
 The podcast, Wow in the World, was co-created with award-winning children's host Mindy Thomas.
 Raz and Thomas also created a children's production company, Tinkercast, which produces Wow in the World.

-Raz is known as the "Cokie Roberts for the 4-8-year-old crowd" as the news analyst for the Breakfast Blast Newscast on Kids Place Live on SiriusXM radio.

-2019–present: Wisdom from the Top

-In 2019, Raz became the host of the Luminary Podcast "Wisdom from the Top."
-According to Luminary Podcasts "From Guy Raz comes a chance to slide your chair into boardrooms, C-suites, and the quarters of top brass.
-Wisdom From the Top brings listeners into conversations with the leaders helming today’s most powerful corporations and organizations, offering direct access to the secrets, mistakes, regrets, and wins that define modern leadership."

-Teaching

-Raz served as a Ferris Professor of Journalism at Princeton University and taught journalism at Georgetown University and George Washington University.
+In 2019, Raz became the host of Wisdom from the Top, a podcast on leadership from Luminary.
+In 2022, he launched The Great Creators, a podcast produced by Built-It Productions and distributed by Amazon Music/Wondery.
+The show features conversations about creativity with celebrated actors, musicians, comedians and other performers.

 Awards and achievements

-Raz was awarded both the Edward R. Murrow Award and the Daniel Schorr Journalism Prize for his reporting on Iraq.
-His reporting has contributed to two duPont awards and one Peabody awarded to NPR.
-He has been a finalist for the Livingston Award four times.
-Other awards Raz has won include the National Headliner Award, ASCAP Deems Taylor Award and an National Association of Black Journalists award.

 In 2016, he became the first podcast creator to simultaneously have three shows in the Apple Podcast chart's Top 20 shows.

 At age 25, he became the youngest overseas-based bureau chief for NPR, first in Berlin, then London and the Pentagon.
 He also served as CNN's correspondent in Jerusalem from 2004–2006.

 Personal life

-Raz was born in West Covina, California and lived in Washington D.C. with his wife, Hannah Raz, who is an attorney, and their two children.
-He currently lives in the San Francisco Bay area.
+Raz has two children with his wife, Hannah, an attorney, and lives in the San Francisco Bay Area.